The Background Eraser Tool In Photoshop

-Written by Steve Patterson.
-In this Photoshop tutorial, we look at the Background Eraser Tool and how we can use it to easily remove background areas of an image.
-The Background Eraser is especially useful with photos that contain lots of fine detail along the edges between the foreground and background, like, for example, if you want to erase the sky in an image without first having to select all of the trees below it.
+The Background Eraser Tool is especially useful with photos that contain lots of fine detail along the edges between your subject and its background, like, for example, if you want to erase the sky in an image without erasing the trees below it.

-Don’t let the name fool you, though.
+But don't let the name fool you.
 The Background Eraser really has nothing to do with erasing backgrounds, since Photoshop has no way of knowing what's considered the background in a photo and what isn't.
 It can just as easily be used to erase any part of an image, and that's because the Background Eraser is really a color eraser.
 It samples colors as you drag the tool over them and erases only those colors, leaving all other colors untouched.
-So if your sky is blue and your trees are green, the Background Eraser can easily erase the blue sky while leaving the green trees alone, at least until someone comes along and cuts them down, which makes it all the more important to protect them in your image.
+So if your sky is blue and your trees are green, the Background Eraser can easily erase the blue sky while leaving the green trees alone, at least until someone comes along and cuts them down, which gives us all the more reason to protect them in the image.

 The Background Eraser is, without a doubt, one of the best tools in Photoshop for removing unwanted areas of a photo, but it’s not perfect and it does have one serious drawback.
-As an eraser tool, it physically deletes pixels from the image, which means they’re gone for good, so you’ll definitely want to either duplicate your Background layer first before erasing any pixels or work on a separate copy of your image.
+As an eraser tool, it physically deletes pixels from the image, which means that once they’re gone, they’re gone for good.
+To avoid damaging your original image, it’s a good idea to duplicate your Background layer first before erasing any pixels, or work on a separate copy of your image.

-By default, the Background Eraser is hiding behind Photoshop's regular Eraser Tool in the Tools palette.
-To select it, click and hold your mouse button down on the Eraser Tool until a small fly-out menu appears, then select the Background Eraser Tool from the menu:
+By default, the Background Eraser is hiding behind Photoshop's regular Eraser Tool in the Tools panel.
+To select it, right-click (Win) / Control-click (Mac) on the Eraser Tool, and then choose the Background Eraser Tool from the fly-out menu that appears:

 With the Background Eraser selected, your mouse cursor will change into a circle with a small crosshair in the center of it:

-You can adjust the size of the circle directly from your keyboard just as you can with Photoshop’s other brush tools.
-Press the left bracket key ( [ ) to make the circle smaller or the right bracket key ( ] ) to make it larger.
+The Background Eraser Tool is really a brush, and just like Photoshop’s other Brush tools, you can adjust its size directly from your keyboard.
+Press the left bracket key ( [ ) repeatedly to make it smaller or the right bracket key ( ] ) to make it larger.
 You can also adjust the hardness of the edges by adding the Shift key.
-Press Shift+left bracket ( [ ) to make the edges softer or Shift+right bracket ( ] ) to make them harder.
-In general, you'll want to use hard edges with the Background Eraser, since soft edges can leave many background artifacts behind.
+Press Shift+left bracket ( [ ) repeatedly to make the edges softer or Shift+right bracket ( ] ) to make them harder.
+In general, you'll want to use hard edges with the Background Eraser since soft edges can leave many background artifacts behind.

 How The Background Eraser Works